inossidabile/wash_out/README.md

-Wash Out
+WashOut
 ========

-Wash Out is a gem that greatly simplifies creation of SOAP service providers.
+WashOut is a gem that greatly simplifies creation of SOAP service providers.

 Installation
 ------------